vlinderco/vlinderco.github.io/resources.md

 -	Easy to follow 1 page form to capture the views of the young person
 -	8 sets of cards to reflect on past and current circumstances, values, motives, support and resilience factors
 -	16 prompts per set, all numbered and referenced in the manual
--	84 page manual with evidence-led guidance using research from a range of disciplines
+-	84 page manual with evidence-led guidance using research from a range of disciplines - this will be as a PDF download link
+-	pad with 50 blank tightrope templates to take off and use in sessions - two per pack
--	1 page guidance sheet with inform prompts to be photocopied from the manual
+-	1 page guidance sheet with inform prompts that can be photocopied from the manual
 -	Evaluation tool to use at the start and end of interventions

 > "I got more in that tightrope in one session than I’d done in 10 weeks working with the young person"